 If you offer your cat more food than they can manage, then they may scratch around the food bowl trying to bury the rest for the later.
 Cats are naturally very clean creatures, so they are clearing up after themselves.

 Another theory is that they are trying to bury any leftover food so that they can come back to it later, keeping it safe and cool.
 This is less likely, since cats aren’t naturally scavengers.
 This may be a possibility in the wild if food were in short supply.

 In most cases, no. This is a natural behavior and is relatively common.
 However, if your cat is trying to bury her food and is not eating her usual amount, or is not well in herself, then this may signal a problem.
 Your cat may be trying to bury their food because they are feeling nauseous, so they want to cover the smell of the food.

 If the behavior is new, or your cat has a reduced appetite or seems unwell in themselves, then call your veterinarian for advice.

 How can I stop this behaviour?

 Most of the time, you don’t need to!
-Scratching around the food bowl is a normal and natural behavior.
+Scratching around the food bowl is normal and natural behavior.
 However, if it is bothering you or damaging your floor, then you may want to try to prevent the behavior.
-Here are our top tips for stopping your cat from scratching around their food bowl:
+Here are some tips that can help stop your cat from scratching around their food bowl:

 - Try feeding your cat smaller, more frequent meals